 In order to bound the amount of memory required to implement MMR (and our variation of MMR), we use $M \in \mathbb{Z}^+$ as a bound on the number of rounds.
 This implies that with a probability in $\bigO(2^{-M})$ the safety requirement of Definition~\ref{def:consensus} can be violated.
 However, as we clarify (Remark~\ref{thm:pratSafe}), by selecting a sufficiently large value of $M$, the risk of violating the safety requirements becomes negligible at affordable costs.

-In the absence of transient-faults, our solution achieves consensus within a constant time (without assuming execution fairness).
-After the occurrence of any finite number of arbitrary transient-faults, the system recovers within a finite time (while assuming execution fairness).
-Unlike in MMR, each node uses a bounded amount of memory.
+In the absence of transient-faults, our solution achieves consensus within a constant expected time (without assuming execution fairness).
+After the occurrence of any finite number of arbitrary transient-faults, the system recovers within a {constant time (in terms of asynchronous communication rounds)} while assuming execution fairness.
+Unlike in MMR, each process uses a bounded amount of memory.
 Moreover, the communication costs of our algorithm are similar to the non-self-stabilizing MMR algorithm.
-That is, in every communication round, the proposed solution requires every non-faulty node to complete at least one round-trip with every other non-faulty node.
+That is, in every communication round, the proposed solution requires every non-faulty process to complete at least one round-trip with every other non-faulty process.